 Jin Tingbiao (d.
-1767) Qing dynasty, Qianlong period (1736-95) Hanging scroll; ink and color on paper that inspires you and write a short poem about it.
+1767) Qing dynasty, Qianlong period (1736-95) Hanging scroll; ink and color on paper

 Many paintings have verses written on them.
 The Qianlong emperor, who is believed to have written over forty thousand poems in his lifetime, wrote the verse that appears on this painting: